hasura/graphql-engine/docs/graphql/core/hasura-cli/hasura_migrate_apply.rst

     # Apply only a particular version
     hasura migrate apply --type up --version "<version>"

-    # Apply all up migrations upto version 125, last applied is 100
+    # Apply all up migrations up to version 125, last applied is 100
     hasura migrate apply --goto 125

-    # Apply all down migrations upto version 125, last applied is 150
+    # Apply all down migrations up to version 125, last applied is 150
     hasura migrate apply --goto 125

     # Rollback a particular version: